 - Trekking shoes

 - Waterproof trousers/pants

 Physical Requirements and Preparation for the Manaslu Base Camp Trek

 Manaslu Base Camp trek takes around 15 days to complete.
-You will be trekking for 6 to 7 hours daily to reach your destination.
-Plus, the trail is full of uphills and downhill with rocky terrain.
+You will trek for 6 to 7 hours daily to reach your destination.
+Plus, the trail is full of uphill and downhill with rocky terrain.
 Thus, this makes the trek even more difficult.

 So, it would help if you prepared yourself physically before your actual trek.
 I highly recommend you start exercising months before the trek.
 Plus, you may seek assistance from experienced trekkers.
 It can be a great help.

 Health is a significant concern while trekking in high altitudes, such as the Manaslu trek.
 So, I recommend you consult your doctor and have a full body check before the trek.
 You may have pre-existing conditions in the blood, lung, and heart.
 So having your body checked is very important.

 Since the Manaslu Base Camp trek is remote and isolated, you will have limited access to the Manaslu region.
 So, make sure to check on your insurance.
 Your insurance policy should cover all the medical charges that may come along the way and a helicopter rescue option in an emergency case.

 Manaslu Base Camp trek takes you through various complex and oddly shaped landscapes.
 In addition, the total distance of this Manaslu Trekking is around 177 KM, and you will have to trek 15 to 20 km daily.
 That distance and the steep and rocky trail will surely question your stamina and perseverance.
 The early days of the trek can be challenging as the trail goes through the Budi Gandaki Gorge.